wheelweaver/TopDownShooterGame/README.md

 ## RUN
 To run game start main.py file.
-DOES NOT USE FLASHING BACKGROUND.
-DIDN'T REALIZE THE AFFECT IT CAN HAVE.
+DOES NOT USE FLASHING BACKGROUND.<br/> DIDN'T REALIZE THE AFFECT IT CAN HAVE.

 ## Main Python Files
 main.py - holds game information <br/>